-Recreation and tourism information includes usage, demand, and value information.
-It also includes data on recreation related accidents.
+Recreation and tourism information includes usage, demand, value, and safety.
 Recreation and tourism are market driven and highly variable.
-New recreational activities like posh camping are on the rise while water skiing has declined.
-State agencies and NGOs are using long-term data showing declines in hunting and fishing to promote those activities and plan for budget changes related to declining license sales.
+New activities like posh camping are on the rise while water skiing has declined.
+State agencies and NGOs are promoting hunting and fishing and planning for budget changes in response to long-term data showing declines in hunting and fishing and decreased license revenue nationwide.